Updated

 - were invited to come inside

-Judges and juries may infer that defendants who broke and entered had “burglarious intent.”
-Therefore, this puts the burden on the defense attorney to present evidence to the court that the defendant had no criminal intent.6
+Therefore, this puts the burden on your defense attorney to present evidence to the court that you had no criminal intent.6

-3. Can I get a Nevada burglary charge reduced or dismissed?
+3. Can a burglary charge be dropped?

-If the defense attorney can show the prosecutors that they have insufficient evidence to sustain a conviction, then the prosecutors may agree to lower the charge to the misdemeanor petty larceny or possibly a dismissal.
+If the defense attorney can show the prosecutors that they have insufficient evidence to sustain a conviction, then the prosecutors may agree to lower the charge to misdemeanor petty larceny or possibly a dismissal.

-4. What are the penalties for burglary in Nevada?
+4. What are the penalties?

 - 2 – 15 years in prison, and

-- Up to $10,000 in fines:7
+- Up to $10,000 in fines7

-Otherwise, the penalties depend on the location:
+Nevada penalties for burglary without a deadly weapon depend on the location:

-4.1.
 Residential burglary

 Category B felony:

-- 1 – 10 years in Nevada State Prison
+- 1 – 10 years in prison

 The judge may grant probation and a suspended sentence if: